KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 This is the most coherent result so far: the old all-MC subtraction was too aggressive once data-driven fakes were also applied.
-The corrected convention is closer to the fake-factor logic used in ATLAS analyses, where simulated real-object/non-jet contamination is subtracted and the data-driven fake estimate represents the jet-fake component.
+The corrected convention is closer to the fake-factor logic used in ATLAS analyses, where simulated background contributions are subtracted and the data-driven fake estimate represents the jet-fake component.

 Recommendation: